eitanlees/eitanlees/README.md

 ![](https://eitanlees.com/img/eitan_banner.jpg)

-I am a former physicist turned programmer with research building complex computational models for physical systems.
+I am a former physicist turned programmer with research experience building complex computational models for physical systems.
 In recent years I have been interested in data science, specifically the development of visualization tools which provide rich interactions with data.
 I am actively involved with the open source community, and enjoy making contributions that improve people’s lives.

 - 🔭 I’m currently working on ...
   - a career in data science